 If you are an ambitious beginner and want to start with a queen-size quilt, this is the pattern for you.
 The Fat Quarter Fancy Star Quilt has big, easy blocks to piece and can be sewn with scraps instead of fat quarters if you like.

 This Quilt-as-You-Go Strip Quilt is great for sewing with a small sewing machine because you use 2 1/2” strips of fabric and batting strips instead of one large piece of batting for the entire quilt.
 I recommend using a walking foot to help with the layers.

 A jelly roll is a fabric bundle with 42 strips that are 42” wide and approximately 2 1/2” wide.
 If you don’t have a jelly roll bundle available, you can cut your own 2 1/2” strips using a ruler and rotary cutter.
 Invest in a quality cutting mat and you won’t regret it!

-Quilting beginners also love my free Kisses quilt pattern.
-It’s all sewn from 2 1/2” jelly roll strips too.
+Quilting beginners love my free Kisses quilt pattern.
+The entire quilt is sewn from 2 1/2” jelly roll strips.

 Another easy quilt project that beginners love is rag quilts!
 With a rag quilt, you don’t have to have perfect seam allowances or cut small pieces.
 I do recommend getting Spring-loaded rag quilt scissors so your hands won’t cramp up.

 What’s the Best Sewing Machine for a Beginner?

 20 Easter Crafts That Are Sweeter Than Chocolate Bunnies

 25 Free Sewing Patterns For an Absolute Beginner

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂